NativeScript/plugins/packages/iqkeyboardmanager/README.md

 ### Vue

-Register the component by adding the following code to the `app.ts` file.
+1. Register `PreviousNextView` by adding the following code to the `app.ts` file.

 ```ts
 registerElement('PreviousNextView', () => require('@nativescript/iqkeyboardmanager').PreviousNextView);
 ```
-Then use it in a markup file.
+2. Use `PreviousNextView` in markup.

 ```xml
 <ScrollView>